conradoqg/naivecoin/README.md

 ]
 ```

-#### Miner
+##### Miner

 Miner gets the list of unconfirmed transactions and creates a new block containing the transactions.
 By configuration, every blockchain has at most 2 transactions in it.
-The prove-of-work is done by calculating the 14 first hex values for a given transaction hash and increases the nonce util it reaches the minimal difficulty level required.
-The difficulty increases by a exponential value (power of 5) every 5 blocks created.
+The prove-of-work is done by calculating the 14 first hex values for a given transaction hash and increases the nonce until it reaches the minimal difficulty level required.
+The difficulty increases by an exponential value (power of 5) every 5 blocks created.
 Around the 70th block created it starts to spend around 50 seconds to generate a new block with this configuration.
 All these values can be tweaked.

 The mining also generates 50 coins to the miner and includes a fee of 1 satoshi per transaction.

-#### Node
+##### Node

-The node contains a list of connected peers, and does all the data exchange between nodes, including:
+The node contains a list of connected peers and does all the data exchange between nodes, including:
 1. Receive new peers and check what to do with it
 1. Receive new blocks and check what to do with it
 2. Receive new transactions and check what to do with it

-The node rebroadcast every information it receives unless it doesn't do anything with it, for example if it already have the peer/transaction/blockchain.
+The node rebroadcasts every information it receives unless it doesn't do anything with it, for example, if it already has the peer/transaction/blockchain.

-An extra responsability is to get the amount of confirmations for a given transaction.
-It does that by asking every node if it has that transactions in its blockchain.
+An extra responsibility is to get a number of confirmations for a given transaction.
+It does that by asking every node if it has that transaction in its blockchain.

 ### Quick start